Q. What exactly is the International Exchange Programme?

 Q. I have more questions…

-A. Drop us an email or make an appointment with the International Officer to come and talk about exchange opportunities.
+A. Drop us an email to email@example.com or make an appointment with the International Officer to come and talk about exchange opportunities.